joe-crick/UpAndRunningWithCanJS/3_FirstComponentContinued.md

 We set up the display of the current restaurant section earlier in the template.
 The default value for currentRestaurant, when the RestaurantListComponent is first loaded is 'undefined'.
 Setting the value to 'undefined' causes the Stache template to remove it from the DOM.
 As soon as we set currentRestaurant to a valid value, the scope, which is an observable can.Map, broadcasts this change, and the template refreshes automatically, rendering the current restaurant section.

 ##View Models
 It's considered a best practice to keep your can.Components thin.
 This helps maintain readability, and maintainability.
-One of the ways to accomplish this is to extract your scope from the can.Component, into a distinct View Model object.
-We do this by creating a can.Map.
+To accomplish, you extract your scope from the can.Component into a can.Map.

 Open up restaurant_list_component.js, and add the following code: